2006 Nissan Titan Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2006 Nissan Titan
+A guide to repairs, service, and maintenance costs for your 2006 Nissan Titan

 Overheating and/or lack of proper venting can cause the rear axle seals to leak.
 Excessive fluid loss can result in major damage to the rear differential assembly and/or axle bearings.